HowToFix12342/Luigi-Engine/README.md

 - And More!

 # How does it work?
-Unlike your typical engine, it is a mod folder that acts as a Back-End for Psych Engine That means all mods are Psych Engine Compatible!
+Unlike your typical engine, it is a mod folder that acts as a Back-End for Psych Engine (however in the full release there may be an exclusive front-end for it)
+That means all mods are Psych Engine Compatible!
 Most psych ports/mods should work!

 # Q&A